-The actions that need to be taken to improve the Lower Ebbw Fach Valley and the county borough as a whole are captured in a number of strategies and plans.
-These actions are a result of individual need assessments and consultation.
-Many of these plans will influence the outcomes for the HARP.
+The actions that need to be taken to address the issues are captured in a number of strategies and plans.

 The key documents and a brief summary are set out below.

 Blaenau Gwent Community Plan 'proud past, bright future' 2005-2009